Tiny-Foxes/SM5-Arduino-Lighting/README.md

 ![Direct wiring diagram](/Wiring-Direct.png)

-By default, the code controls nearly all the lights for a complete DDR/ITG-style setup - 4 arrow panel and start/menu button lights for each player, 4 marquee lights, and a bass neon light.
+Nearly all lights for a complete DDR/ITG-style setup are controlled in this mode - 4 arrow panel and start/menu button lights for each player, 4 marquee lights, and a bass neon light.

 **To change what pin** each light is on, find the section near the top with a ton of `#define PIN_<something>_<something>` lines - you can change these numbers to **any Arduino pin**, even the analog input pins.